Horizon-Private-Server/horizon-wiki/horizon-policies/README.md

 ### Warnings, Mutes, and Bans
 If a user violates the rules above, Horizon staff will generally follow the three-step disciplinary policy outlined here.

-The first time that a user violates the rules:
+The first time that a user violates the rules ("Warned Once" level):
 - The user will receive a message from a Horizon staff member explaining the warning.
 - The user will be muted for one hour.
 - The user will be given the "Warned Once" role.
 - The warning will expire in 3 months if there are no addiitonal violations.

-The second time that a user violates the rules:
+The second time that a user violates the rules ("Warned Twice" level):
 - The user will receive a message from a Horizon staff member explaining the warning.
 - The user will be muted for one day.
 - The user will be blocked from all voice chat channels.